-While attending program sessions and various events, consider developing a running list of key takeaways from the Annual Meeting—these could be programs that you want to know more about, suggestions for new programs, or ideas for a conference session next year.
+While attending sessions and events at the Annual Meeting, consider developing a running list of key takeaways—these could be programs that you want to research to find more about, suggestions for new programs back at your own institution, or ideas for a session at WMA's 2023 Annual Meeting.

 After the Annual Meeting